 With the introduction of a changed curriculum in September 2014, the government did away with the levelling method of assessment that many of you may be familiar with.

-They are not providing a replacement system until September 2015, and there are on-going consultations concerning the precise details on how this will look.
-It will take form of an overall judgement in Reading, Writing and Maths for each of the key stages that will place your child into a category similar to the following:
+They has not been a solid replacement, with assessment methods changing each year, especially in measurement of writing.
+It takes the form of an overall judgement in Reading, Writing and Maths for each of the key stages that will place your child into a category similar to the following:

 - Working Towards National Standard

 - Above National Standard (Greater Depth) – Writing Only

 The decision will be made by either a compulsory test in the case of maths and reading, or by teacher assessment in writing.
 They will be giving the National Standard a median score of 100, with children ranked above and below this to a measured degree.